ethereum-boilerplate/ethereum-react-native-boilerplate/README.md

 - IOS:
   - Command
-    `react-native run-ios` for react-native-cli users or
-    `npx react-native run-ios` if you're using the latest recommended version of node.js
+    `react-native run-ios` for react-native-cli package users or `npx react-native run-ios` if you're using the latest recommended version of node.js
 - Android:
   - Command